9 Foods That Can Boost Immunity — And 3 That Can Hurt It

 It seems far-fetched that chicken soup could really do much for your health, but our grandmothers may have been on to something.
 Research suggests that eating chicken soup has a mild anti-inflammatory effect that impacts white blood cells.
 This could lead to a decreased risk of developing a respiratory infection, something that may be due to a compound in chicken that inhibits viral infections according to another study.
 While immune protection from chicken soup is definitely speculative, incorporating a bowl of chicken soup doesn't hurt and may offer more benefit over other hot liquids thanks to the protein, garlic, and onions.
-Another perk: making a large batch of soup saves time in the kitchen if working from home.
+Another perk: making a large batch of soup saves time in the kitchen and is great to have around, particularly when working from home.

 Foods That Can Harm Your Immune System

-Some foods can also impair your immune system from functioning at its best.
+Some foods can also impede your immune system from functioning at its best.
 Here are three to avoid or limit to minimize the negative impact they can potentially have on your body's health.